diogok/terraform-scaleway-docker-swarm/README.md

 }
 ```

-You can control the swarm manager with these commands:
+You can control the swarm manager with this command:

 ```
 $(terraform output docker-env)